mfitchen/andersson-wise/README.md

 ## Description

-_This is an Epicodus student solo project creating a web page that uses CSS and HTML exclusively to style and manipulate the web page for a product being sold.
+_This is an Epicodus student solo project creating a web page that uses CSS and HTML exclusively to style and manipulate the web page to mimick the <a href="http://www.anderssonwise.com/">Andersson-Wise</a> home page especially with media queries and responsive design.
 See spec below:_

 Project Requirements & Objectives  | Complete
 :------------- | :-------------: |